Interesting bamboo building in Vietnam.

 US Secretary of State Blinken: "for every Russian tank in Ukraine, we have provided or will soon provide 10 anti-tank systems. . . it may take time, but there is no scenario in which Ukraine does not win."

-Dmitry Peskov, Putin's press secretary: "We have we have significant losses of troops.
+Dmitry Peskov, Putin's press secretary: "We have significant losses of troops.
 And it's it's it's a huge tragedy for us."

 List of material given to Ukraine by the US.

 A Jewish Ukrainian soldier speaks to a dead Buryat tankman who came to denazify him.